 What to Focus On:

-Goal: Make sure your store is ready to convert traffic into sales.
+Make sure your store is ready to convert traffic into sales.

 Once the foundation is strong, it’s time to improve performance.